 The researchers then shifted their focus to ensure the experiments reflected what was going on in the real world.
 The third study examined archival data on the TED website, specifically looking at viewer ratings of the top 100 most viewed talks (28 of which were by women).
 Viewers were invited to select words (e.g. “ingenious,” “funny,” “informative”) to describe the talks.
 The study examined these ratings within different topic categories and found that women’s talks were significantly less likely to be rated as “ingenious” (creative) than men’s, even after controlling for speaker competence.
 Interestingly, the largest gaps were found in the categories of business and technology.

 So how does this show up in the work world?
 The fourth study used real-world performance evaluations from an employee’s supervisors and the people who reported to them (direct reports) to examine how these employees were rated on innovation.
 The study found that women’s supervisors assessed women as far less innovative compared to their male counterparts, but that direct reports assessed their male and female managers as equally innovative.
-The researchers believe this finding supports prior research findings that supervisors rely more heavily on stereotypes in their performance evaluations of their employees and that no real difference actually exists.
+The researchers believe this finding supports prior research findings that supervisors rely more heavily on stereotypes in their performance evaluations of their employees–but no real difference actually exists.

-- These findings also offer some explanation as to why STEM and creative fields, where innovation is highly valuable, have a dearth of women in top positions.
+- Discover the underlying causes of gender imbalance in STEM – These findings also offer some explanation as to why STEM and creative fields, where innovation is highly valuable, have a dearth of women in top positions.
 The results are applicable to business as innovative thinking becoming increasingly vital to a company’s success.

 A Gender Bias in the Attribution of Creativity: Archival and Experimental Evidence for the Perceived Association between Masculinity and Creative Thinking